cpouchon/ORTHOSKIM/README.md

 #### 3.5.2. get summary statistics over capture

-ORTHOSKIM allows getting statistic from the sequence captured by using the `-m statistic_capture` mode for the different targets.
+ORTHOSKIM allows getting statistics from the sequence captured by using the `-m statistic_capture` mode for the different targets.

 `>` **list of commands**